Taking God’s love out into our community and the world

 Light Up Woodstock

-Parish volunteers, on behalf of the Episcopal Churches of Shenandoah County, provide and serve hot chocolate and cookies for the Town of Woodstock’s annual Christmas event and holiday parade.
+Parish volunteers arrange for, provide, and serve hot chocolate and 75 dozen (or more) cookies for the Town of Woodstock’s annual Christmas event and parade.
 It’s a wonderful way to increase visibility for our churches and to let the community know we love and support them.
-Our Parish Administrator, Mary Gibson, is the point person for this right now, so let her know if you can help.
+Our parish administrator, Melissa Sorokas, is the point person for this, so let her know if you can help.